 The advanced cameras that photography professionals use come with the largest Full Frame sensor.
 These cameras can capture the best image detail, but are also much more expensive, usually starting at around $1000.

 So does that mean that you need to buy a $1000+ Full Frame camera to take a good photo?
 Absolutely not.
 If you are purchasing an expensive Full-Frame DSLR camera for social media posting, you might be disappointed to find out that most social media apps downgrade the quality of photos anyways to reduce the file size.
-The super expensive cameras are great for prints and ultra-high-quality digital images, so you should only be looking into these if you have been working in photography for a while and are absolutely sure that you need it.
-But for social media usage this is a complete overkill.
+The super-expensive cameras are great for prints and ultra-high-quality digital images, so you should only be looking into these if you have been working in photography for a while and are absolutely sure that you need them.
+But for social media usage, this is complete overkill.

-Absolutely!
-The smart phones these days come with excellent cameras installed.
-A photo taken on a smart phone with the right weather conditions and editing can look as good on Instagram as a photo taken on a professional camera.
-For example, check out this photo of Moraine Lake.
-On the left is a photo taken on my Android phone and edited with a Snapseed app (available for free on iPhones and Androids) and on the right is a photo taken on my Sony a5000 camera and edited with a professional editing program called Adobe Lightroom.
+Smartphones these days come with excellent cameras installed.
+A photo taken on a smartphone with the right weather conditions and editing can look as good on Instagram as a photo taken on a professional camera.
+For example, check out this photo of the Huntington Beach Pier at sunset.
+It was taken on a beautiful summer evening with amazing natural colors and edited on my favorite phone app Polarr.

 Shop my camera: